vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/29_GREECE_AND_THE_PHILOSOPHY_OF_INDIA.md

 In Greece, it should be noted, transmigra-

 tion is optimistic, not a source of pessi- mism; Oltramare, L'histoire des idées théosophiques, i.
 102 ff.
-For the early date of the Orphic views, see Diels, Archiv für Gesch. der Phil. ii.
+For the early date of the Orphic views, see Diels, Archiv fūr Gesch. der Phil. ii.
 91 ff.
 Burnet, Early Greek Philosophy3, pp. 86 ff.
 Herodotos, iv.
 94, 95.

 7